Netacea/lumberer/README.md

 The tool is split into two commands, the `generate` command which only deals with generating log lines (and printing them to standard out) and the `stream` command, which can either take a pipe in standard in, or a filename to a text file to open and stream.

+**Firstly and foremost, both tools have detailed `--help` flags to display the arguments and options each command has.**

 A common use-case is to pipe `generate` to `stream` and create and send data to Kafka.

 ```bash